Welcome

 Supporting Details

 Specific facts, examples, statistics, or quotes that back up the main idea.
-Look for numbers, names, dates, and concrete examples.

 Summary

 A brief, objective restatement of the main ideas.
-About 10-20% the length of the original.
+10-20% the length of the original.
 Drop examples, keep claims.

 Inference